Free Clipart and Pictures

 1968...The Oakland Raiders score two touchdowns in 9 seconds to

 beat the New York Jets.
-However, no one watching on
+However, the fans watching on

 using four continental time zones to end the confusion of dealing with thousands